Create Account

 ABOUT

-Coming from the Cree Nation of Canada, Fara Palmer is joined by Cree/Métis singers Krystle Pederson and Sandy Scofield –each is an with an active career in other forms of music.
+Coming from the Cree Nation of Canada, Fara Palmer is joined by Cree/Métis singers Krystle Pederson and Sandy Scofield—each with an active career in other forms of music.
 Through Iskwew, these powerful singers bring the songs and sounds of their rich and vibrant culture to the ears of the world.

 Songlines describes their vocals as “glorious and thrilling.”
 The Georgia Straight says, "When the three sing together, their collective joy and pride is magical.
 They're all strong women, and powerful ambassadors for First Nations culture."